aYYSW8AepLLd/aYYSW8AepLLd.github.io/index.md

 Download FlappyBird Game:[Click here](https://easylink.cc/xj2g2b)

-Tips:After this file is decompression, there is a FlappyBird.py file, which is the main program of the game, running needs to install Python and Pygame, after installing Python, press Win + R, call out the running box, enter cmd inside, enter "pip install pygame" in cmd, if this step fails, look for a solution on the Internet.
+Tips:After this file is decompression, there is a FlappyBird.py file, which is the main program of the game, running needs to install Python and Pygame, after installing Python, press Win + R, call out the running box, enter cmd inside, in cmd enter "pip install pygame" in cmd, if this step fails, look for a solution on the Internet.

-Press the space to let the bird fly.
+Press the space to let the bird fly

+After the game is over, press the space to start again.